 (3) Interest rate excludes deferred interest component.
-See asset descriptions for terms.

 (4) Interest rate does not include deferred interest component due to profit sharing arrangements pursuant to our warehouse facility.
 See "Management's Discussion & Analysis of Financial Condition and Results of Operations of Arbor Realty Trust, Inc. and Subsidiaries - Liquidity and Capital Resources" for a description of these profit sharing arrangements.
-(5) LIBOR for this loan refers to six-month LIBOR.